TasnimulHasan0/Bulk-Renamer/README.md

 3. locate the **Folder** and click on 3 dots on the right side of the **Folder** then click on info and long press on the path.
 Example- /storage/emulated/0/Download

-4. Paste the **Folders** path into termux after the last command and press enter
+4. Paste the **Folder's** path into termux after the last command and press enter

 5. Do the same with the .txt file and press enter.
 Your files should get renamed.